-With these accounts, parents, or other relatives, could put money aside for their little ones, and the taxman would stay away from their pot.
-Also, the government would make a contribution between £250 and £500, depending on the household income, to boost each fund.
+With these accounts, parents, or other relatives, could put money aside for their little ones, and the taxman would stay away from their pot, and the government would also make a contribution between £250 and £500 (depending on the household income) to boost each fund.

 What is a Junior ISA?

 The money becomes accessible on their 18th birthday when your child will get full control of their funds.
-At the same time, their account will turn into an adult ISA and they’ll be able to choose what to do with their money, whether that’s using it to buy a home, or leaving it alone so it can potentially grow a bit more.
+At the same time, their account will turn into an adult ISA and they’ll be able to choose what to do with their money – whether that’s using it to buy a home, or leaving it alone so it could potentially grow a bit more.

 So, should you transfer your CTF to a Junior ISA?

 As an example, the interest rates offered by Cash CTFs tend to be lower than a Junior Cash ISAs.
 Also, with Shares or Stakeholder CTFs, the range of investment choices available may be limited, meaning your child could be missing on potential opportunities.
 With a Junior Stocks and Shares ISA, their money would typically be invested in a wider array of investments1.

-How to transfer a CTF to a Junior ISA?
+How to transfer a CTF to a Junior ISA

-The tax treatment depends on your individual circumstances and maybe subject to change in the future.
+The tax treatment depends on your individual circumstances and may be subject to change in the future.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.